aspose-total/Aspose.Total-Products/total/en/net/conversion/email-to-odt/_index.md

 {{< blocks/products/pf/feature-page-header h1="Export EMAIL to ODT via .NET" h2=".NET API to Render EMAIL to ODT on Windows, macOS, and Linux without using Word or Outlook" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-If you are a .NET developer looking to add EMAIL to ODT conversion features inside your applications, [Aspose.Total for .NET](https://products.aspose.com/total/net/) file format manipulation APIs are the way forward.
-By using [Aspose.Email for .NET](https://products.aspose.com/email/net/), you can convert EMAIL file format to HTML.
-After that, by using [Aspose.Words for .NET](https://products.aspose.com/words/net/), you can render HTML to ODT.
+As a .NET developer, you may need to add EMAIL to ODT conversion features to your applications.
+To do this, you can use the powerful file format manipulation APIs provided by Aspose.Total for .NET.
+Aspose.Total for .NET is a suite of APIs that enables developers to work with a wide range of file formats, including EMAIL and ODT.

+Using Aspose.Email for .NET, you can easily convert EMAIL files to HTML.
+This API provides a range of features that make it easy to convert EMAIL files to HTML, including support for various EMAIL file formats, such as MSG, EML, MHTML, and EMLX.
+It also provides a range of options for customizing the output HTML, such as setting the font size, font color, and background color.

+Once you have converted the EMAIL file to HTML, you can use Aspose.Words for .NET to render the HTML to ODT.
+This API provides a range of features that make it easy to render HTML to ODT, including support for various HTML elements, such as tables, images, and hyperlinks.
+It also provides a range of options for customizing the output ODT, such as setting the page size, page orientation, and page margins.

+By using Aspose.Total for .NET, you can easily add EMAIL to ODT conversion features to your applications.
+Aspose.Email for .NET makes it easy to convert EMAIL files to HTML, and Aspose.Words for .NET makes it easy to render HTML to ODT.
+With these powerful APIs, you can quickly and easily add EMAIL to ODT conversion features to your applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}